Enamel hypocalcification: Genetic factors

 On the genetic side, amelogenesis imperfecta is a primary contributor to enamel hypocalcification.
 This inherited disorder affects the formation and structure of enamel, leading to defects such as pitted, discolored, or abnormally thin enamel that is prone to rapid wear and breakage.
 Mutations in genes like FAM83H, which provides instructions for proteins in ameloblasts (cells responsible for enamel production), can lead to hypocalcified enamel.
 These genetic mutations cause incomplete or improper mineralization, resulting in fragile enamel that does not effectively protect the teeth, increasing susceptibility to damage.
 Together, these environmental and genetic factors contribute to the development of enamel hypocalcification.

 Types of enamel hypocalcification and hypomineralization

 Enamel hypocalcification and hypomineralization are defects in the quality and structure of dental enamel, and therefore, disruption during enamel development affects its hardness, color, and resilience.
-Besides, the defects can have different clinical manifestations and causes, resulting in enamel that easily breaks down, is more sensitive, and is likely to undergo discoloration.
+The defects can have different clinical manifestations and causes, resulting in enamel that easily breaks down, is more sensitive, and is likely to undergo discoloration.